 - Seek immediate medical attention.
 It’s crucial that you receive emergency medical services for any injuries incurred, even those that appear minor at first.
 Often, seemingly insignificant pain and discomfort can signify greater medical problems down the line.
 Attend all follow-up appointments recommended by your physician, and keep detailed records of your visits, their outcomes, and your prognosis.

 - Get information from the other drivers.
 For 18-wheeler accidents that involve multiple cars, get the names and contact information of all the other drivers and their insurance companies.
 If they were uninsured, be sure to write that information down as well.
 Most importantly, get contact and insurance information from the truck driver, as well as the company with whom they are employed.

 - Take photographs.
 If possible, snap a few pictures with your cell phone camera or go back to the scene and take photos of where the crash occurred and what damage it did to your vehicle.
 Generally speaking, this type of evidence provides a more well-rounded, objective view of semi-truck accidents than mere words.

 Immediately following an accident, insurance companies contact those involved to request a statement.
 The insurance company is hoping to use your words against you to limit liability of the defendant and reduce compensation.
-It is important to limit what you say, stick to simple facts, and have an attorney review any statements you may give.
+It’s important to limit what you say, stick to simple facts, and have an attorney review any statements you may give.

 Truck drivers are required to maintain driving logs and are only allowed to drive for a certain number of hours per day to prevent fatigue.
 Also, truck owners are supposed to keep records regarding the maintenance of their vehicles.
 Our team can check these records and investigate police reports to determine whether there is any compelling evidence that could prove fault and assist you in achieving a just settlement or verdict.
-We can also examine GPS data and black box and/or engine computers to understand how the crash occurred.